Allergies and the Immune System

 Anaphylactic shock, also called anaphylaxis, is a severe, life-threatening reaction

-to certain allergens.
-Body tissues may swell, including tissues in the throat.
-There
+or more after exposure to allergens.
+Body tissues may swell, including tissues in

-is also a sudden drop in blood pressure.
-The following are the most common symptoms
+the throat.
+There is also a sudden drop in blood pressure.
+The following are the most

-of anaphylactic shock.
+common symptoms of anaphylactic shock.
 But each person may experience symptoms differently.
-Other

 Swelling of the throat and tongue or tightness in throat